Free: 96 PPC tools + my AI Playbook book

 bestmoney.com

-Why This Breaks the Rules: This is a business checking comparison page appearing alongside credit card ads, but the editorial methodology disclosure ('We earn commissions from partner links on this site, which affect how listings are presented') and structured comparison format (score out of 10, user count, 'Explore' CTAs) demonstrate how affiliate sites build enough trust to compete with direct issuers for financial product traffic.
+Why this breaks the rules: This is a business checking comparison page appearing alongside credit card ads, but the editorial methodology disclosure ('We earn commissions from partner links on this site, which affect how listings are presented') and structured comparison format (score out of 10, user count, 'Explore' CTAs) demonstrate how affiliate sites build enough trust to compete with direct issuers for financial product traffic.

 What Makes It Work3 tactics